 With these factors in mind, search our available properties for a home you’d like to view!
 Then give us a call or stop by our office to give us (1) Your name.
 (2) Your phone number.
 (3) Your driver’s license number.
 We will then give you a code to the lockbox on the unit(s) you are wishing to see, so you can view them at your earliest convenience.

 Found the home you want?
 OK, then you’re ready to apply!
 Click here to submit a rental application.
-Carefully fill out the entire application and submit it online or in person to our office, along with a $40.00 application fee per adult, the required security deposit, and proof of income if you are retired or self-employed.
+Carefully fill out the entire application and submit it online or in person to our office, along with the application fee per adult ($40.00/application if paid in the office or $50.00/application if paid online), the required security deposit, and proof of income if you are retired or self-employed.
 Bring your photo ID as well, so we can make a copy.
 After we have processed your application we will notify you to let you know if it is time to sign the lease!

 Do you qualify?